research-developer/resume-viewer/lib/src/schema/README.md

 }
 ```

-For the full implementation, see the [Work Schema](./extensions/work.ts).
+For the full implementation, see the [Work Schema](./extensions/WorkSchema.ts).

+### Utility: `generateRandomId`

+The `generateRandomId` utility is used to create unique internal IDs for various schema objects.
+It is defined in [`/lib/src/Identity.ts`](../../Identity.ts) and ensures consistent ID generation across the application.

 ## Adding a New Field